Events & Conferences

 Yearly

-MCSS Students Advocating for Safety (SAS) https://schoolsafety.maryland.gov/Pages/RES-Students.aspx
+MCSS Students Advocating for Safety (SAS) schoolsafety.maryland.gov

 #ICANHELP

-Students4Good Webinars (#ICANHELP / Digital4Good) https://www.icanhelp.net/events
+Students4Good Webinars (#ICANHELP / Digital4Good) icanhelp.net/events

 MASC EXPECTS ALL STUDENTS AND ADVISORS ATTENDING ANY MASC EVENT TO FOLLOW THE MASC CODE OF ETHICS:

 As leaders, we must remain mindful of our actions and the impact they have on others.
 True leadership requires a strong sense of responsibility—to ourselves, to the organizations we serve, and to the people around us.
-This code of ethics was created collaboratively by the MASC Executive Board, state officers, and regional advisors.

 As leaders and advisors, we will:

-* Be inclusive of all students while advocating, involving, and participating in various activities.
+* Be inclusive of all students.

-* Maintain a high level of respect towards others and ourselves.
+* Maintain respect towards others.

-MASC does not discriminate on the basis of race, color, religion, sex, age, ancestry or national origin, familial status, marital status, physical or mental disability, sexual orientation, or genetic information in its programs and activities and provides equal access and a welcoming environment to all groups.
+MASC does not discriminate on the basis of race, color, religion, sex, age, ancestry, or national origin, familial status, marital status, physical or mental disability, sexual orientation, or genetic information in its programs and activities and provides equal access and a welcoming environment to all groups.